Yean Cottage, Anglewood Estate: Grounds

 The house is surrounded by a superb garden with a magnificent collection of mature exotic trees and a most interesting collection of conifers.
 Much of the garden design dates back to when the house was built.

 The original expanse of the grounds has been altered to suit the requirements of a school.
 However the driveway and garden immediately surrounding the house remain intact.
 The driveway ends in a gently serpentine pattern, past the gatehouse which is sited to make the grounds appear more important than they are.
 From the driveway glimpses of the rear of the house are seen; it travels along the eastern side, leaving the view of the front until the last second.
 The turning circle is small, in the shape of a teardrop and is enclosed by a strip of evergreen planting, which includes once fashionable palms and succulents.
 Original wire arches are placed at regular intervals around the planting belt, taking visitors through to a lawn which is edged with a shelter belt of pines.

-The garden beds around the house are semi-circular, some edged with candystick moulded terracotta tiles, and the others with bricks set on a 45 degree angle for a saw tooth effect.
-The flower bed adjoining the eastern wing of the house is a geometric horse-shoe shaped design dissected by a path of crazy paving.
-The serpentine paths to the rear of the house would once have taken visitors through a series of colourful flower beds and shrubs that would have led to simply-planted woodland.
+The garden beds around the house are semi-circular, some edged with candystick moulded terracotta tiles, and the others with bricks set on a 45-degree angle for a sawtooth effect.
+The flower bed adjoining the eastern wing of the house is a geometric horseshoe-shaped design dissected by a path of crazy paving.
+The serpentine paths to the rear of the house would once have taken visitors through a series of colourful flower beds and shrubs that would have led to simply planted woodland.